NicolasRomanBlanco/Gestor_Clientes/README.md

  # Gestor

-"Python run.py -t" to run in terminal | "Python run.py" to run with ui
+"Python run.py -t" to run in terminal | "Python run.py" to run with ui | "pipenv run uvicorn api:app --reload" to run API